hashicorp/action-setup-enos/README.md

 ```

 ## Inputs
-The actions supports the following inputs:
+The action supports the following inputs:

-- `github-token`: The GitHub token secret to use with permissions to download `enos` CLI
+- `github-token`: The GitHub token secret with sufficient permissions to download `enos` CLI
 - `version`: The version of `enos` to install, defaulting to `0.0.1`

-# Update Enos Action
+## Update
-To update the Enos Action run `npm run all` to compile and load the npm modules with the latest code updates.
+To update the action, run `npm run all` to compile and load the npm modules with the latest code updates.